catvajiac/hoc_blog/pages/reading02.md

 [^7]: though, are we ever done researching?
 I might have to go back and run some more experiments...

-[^8]: tfw you realize you're wearing a flannel and listening to my record of Dark Side of the Moon...
+[^8]: tfw you realize you're wearing a flannel and listening to your record of Dark Side of the Moon...

 [^9]: before you scoff and run off to play black ops, just remember that it